 Sabrina Trocchi, DMHAS Chief of Staff, attended the February workgroup meeting to discuss DMHAS’s practice improvement initiative

+Patrick Johnson, President, Oak Hill, contributed to the language used to describe partnerships in the introduction to the section on partnership principles

 Staff from the Department of Public Health AIDS & Chronic Diseases Section coordinated workgroup activities (minutes, notifications, meeting logistics, etc), and the procurement standards subcommittee.

 Connecticut Council of Family Service Agencies coordinated the activities of the strategic partnership subcommittee.